TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.1-guest-os/_index.md

 ## Guest OS CPU Context Switch

-[CPU Context Switch](https://en.wikipedia.org/wiki/Context_switch) costs performance “due to running the [task scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)), TLB flushes, and indirectly due to sharing the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) between multiple tasks”.
+[CPU Context Switch](https://en.wikipedia.org/wiki/Context_switch) costs performance "due to running the [task scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)), TLB flushes, and indirectly due to sharing the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) between multiple tasks".
 It's important to track this counter and at least know what's an acceptable behaviour for that specific application.

 Based on Windows 10 Performance Monitor documentation, context switches/sec is the combined rate at which all processors on the computer are switched from one thread to another.
 All else being equal, the more the processors, the higher the context switch.